 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Elavon's score of 31 is lower than 98% of the industry.
+Elavon's score of 31 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Elavon, headquartered in the US, currently does not report specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 The company is a current subsidiary of Elavon, Inc., and its climate commitments and reduction initiatives are influenced by its parent organisation, U.S. Bancorp.
 While there are no documented reduction targets or specific climate pledges from Elavon, it is important to note that emissions data and sustainability initiatives may be cascaded from U.S. Bancorp, which operates at a higher corporate level.
 This relationship suggests that Elavon may align its climate strategies with those of U.S. Bancorp, which has established various sustainability goals.
 As of now, Elavon has not disclosed any specific targets or achievements related to carbon emissions reduction.
 The lack of data highlights the need for further transparency in their environmental impact and commitments.